jisshub/angular-snippets/reactive-forms-angular.md

 ## Set up

-- Forms are created programmtically
+- Forms are created programatically

 - set a property in app component which holds the form.